 Other frameworks may use different ORMs or require developers to interact with databases using SQL directly.

-4. Convention over Configuration
+4. Convention over configuration

 Django: Django follows the “don’t repeat yourself” (DRY) principle and the “convention over configuration” paradigm.
 This means that Django makes assumptions about the best way to structure projects, and developers can rely on sensible defaults.
 This approach reduces the need for extensive configuration, making development more straightforward.